vovxox/scripts/nexus-install-in-ubuntu.md

 http://nexuxserver url:8081  (default 8081).
 Make sure you have 8081 port in your security group (for AWS) / network rule (for Azure) / ingress rule ( for GCP)

-Use default credentials to login
+Use below credentials to login

 username : admin

-password : admin123
+get initial password from path /opt/sonatype-work/nexus3/admin.password

+run cat /opt/sonatype-work/nexus3/admin.password in your nexus server.